 Directions

-Layer all ingredients in the crockpot and stir to combine.
-Cook on low for 6-8 hours.
+Layer everything in the crockpot and mix.
+Cook on low for 6–8 hours.

 Advice

-Perfect for meal preparation—store leftovers in the fridge for easy reheating.
+Store leftovers in the fridge for easy reheating later.

 FAQs: Common Questions About Crockpot Healthy Recipes